 The requirement shall apply at the RIB when the AoA of the incident wave of the received signal and the interfering signal are from the same direction and are within the minSENS RoAoA.

 The wanted signal applies to each supported polarization, under the assumption of polarization match.
-The interferer shall be polarization matched in-band and the polarization maintained for OOB measurements.
+The interferer shall be polarization matched in-band and the polarization maintained for out-of-band frequencies.

 For OTA wanted and OTA interfering signals provided at the RIB using the parameters in table 10.6.2.1-1, the following requirements shall be met: